The following are committee members of Camborne Regeneration Forum with the organisations that they represent:

 I am retired and interested in volunteering to help my local community.
 I’m currently a member of the Camborne litter picking group, Green and Clean and we meet on a monthly basis to clean up Camborne!

-Mel is the BID Camborne Manager and has been since 2012.
+Anna is the new BID Camborne Manager and has been in post since January 2019.
 BID Camborne works on behalf of the town businesses to improve Camborne Town by making it a welcoming, well promoted, attractive destination for both visitors and local customers.

 Jeff Collins (Camborne Town Council)